benckx/ouistiti/README.md

 * Zoom in and out with the mouse wheel
 * Switch view with **V** (or use **T** for Top View, **S** for Side View, **I** for Isometric View)
 * Rotate with **B** (counter-clockwise) and **N** (clockwise)
+* Rotate on "world axis" (from player's perspective, the world rotates) by holding right click + keep left Control pressed
-* Rotate by holding right click + keep left control pressed
+* Rotate on "camera axis" (from player's perspective, camera rotates like a security camera) by holding right click + keep left Shift pressed

 # Usage